 - Toby Hodgson, aged 11

-Wray Castle itself is also brilliant for families, with play space both indoors and out and lots of 50 things activities, including den building (number 4) and stone skimming (number 5) on the largest natural lake in England.
+Wray Castle itself is also brilliant for families, with play space both indoors and out and lots of 50 things activities, including den building (No.4) and stone skimming (No.5) on the largest natural lake in England.